 Proba-3 is not just a solar observation mission.
 It also seeks Validate formation flight technologies, a key advance for future space missions that require precise synchronization of multiple satellites.
 In Proba-3, both satellites will operate autonomously, constantly calculating their position and movement relative to each other.
 This spatial coordination capability has been managed by companies such as GMV, which has developed the Formation Flight Subsystem (FFS), responsible for ensuring that both ships remain perfectly aligned during the mission.

-This technological milestone opens the door to a new type of scientific missions that could use multiple satellites to act as a single observation instrument.
-In addition to studying the Sun, this advance could be applied to complex space telescopes, high-precision astronomy missions and even for orbital maintenance missions.
+This technological milestone opens the door to a new type of scientific mission that could use multiple satellites to act as a single observation instrument.
+In addition to studying the Sun, this advancement could be applied to space telescopes and high-precision astronomy missions, and even for in-orbit servicing missions.
+You can also consult resources on astronomical binoculars to improve your celestial observations and complement solar observation with suitable instruments.

 Spain's key role